Security For Political Activism: Where to Begin

 These issues can be incredibly difficult to spot and address, leaving corporations to spend hundreds of hours ensuring the quality of their work and then performing required repairs.
 Especially motivated activists have also claimed that their sabotage includes efforts to delay the impacts of their work, using techniques that make their efforts hard to detect and later calling for significant repairs.
 As activists become more skilled in their actions, energy corporations must enlist more robust security that protects every element of their business.

-Corporate Activism: Demonstrations and Picketing at Businesses
+Security For Political Activism: Demonstrations and Picketing

 Aside from workplace sabotage, risks against the natural gas and energy industries continue to head in a troubling direction.
 Demonstrations at pipeline job sites create many security risks against workforces, leaving the corporation to address these issues before they become more complex.
 Picket lines and protests tend to become heated quickly, creating the potential for violence.
 In other cases, community activists may clash with the general public, blocking off major roadways and intersections to draw attention to their cause.